omenking/Valorant-eSports-Manager/journal/infrastructure.md

 - We need a log created at: `/bedrock/invocation-logging`
 - We need to configure Bedrock Settings for Text and Embed only information to the above log

+## Knowledgebase

+We will need to create a knowledgebase in Bedrock